 Practice for the race began on Boxing Day – though there were only a few runners.
 Title rivals Graham Hill and Jim Clark took to the track for the first time on the following day.
 The pair started alongside each other on the front row, and it was Hill who would come out on top.
 He won the race, securing the first of his two Drivers’ Championships.

-The 2020 Abu Dhabi Grand Prix will bring to an end one of Formula 1’s strangest seasons.
-Before the coronavirus pandemic, the Yas Marina race was originally scheduled to take place on 29th November, but was pushed back by two weeks to allow two additional races in Bahrain to take place, boosting the number of rounds in the season to seventeen.
+The 2020 Abu Dhabi Grand Prix brought to an end one of Formula 1’s strangest seasons.
+Before the coronavirus pandemic, the Yas Marina race was originally scheduled to take place on November 29, but was pushed back by two weeks to allow two additional races in Bahrain to take place, boosting the number of rounds in the season to 17.

 The 1959 United States Grand Prix, held three months after the previous race at Monza, was the first Formula 1 race to be held in the month of December.
 It was also the first time that F1 visited the United States; though the Indianapolis 500, not run to F1 regulations, was a round of the World Championship in every season prior.